 Diagonal cutting is one area where choosing a larger-capacity cutter pays dividends.
-Our largest product, the Vitrex, can make diagonal cuts of 610mm.
-By contrast, the Faithfull can only accommodate diagonal cuts of up to 210mm.
+Our largest product, the Vitrex, can make diagonal cuts up to 610mm.
+By contrast, the Faithfull can only accommodate diagonal cuts up to 210mm.

 None of these products requires a wheelbarrow to move them around, but the weight differences can still be considerable.

 For example, the Faithfull weighs one-fifth as much as the VonHaus, which is extraordinary considering there’s only a 300mm difference between them!